Terms and conditions

 8.6 We are under no obligation to provide the Goods to you at the incorrect (lower) price, even after we have sent you a Dispatch Confirmation, if the pricing error is obvious and unmistakable and could have reasonably been recognised by you as a mispricing.

-8.7 A 30 day credit account is available to Schools, Universities, Colleges, NHS, PCT and Local and Parish Councils.
-You can fax your order to 01444 239888 or email email@example.com.
+8.7 A 30-day credit account is available to Schools, Universities, Colleges, NHS, PCT and Local and Parish Councils.
+You can email your order to email@example.com.

-8.12 Our credit terms of payment are 30 days from date of invoice.
+8.10 Our credit terms of payment are 30 days from date of invoice.
 All payments must be made in sterling.
-If you are in default, we reserve the right to charge interest on overdue accounts at a rate of 5% above HSBC Bank plc’s base lending rate for each month or part thereof that you remain in default.
+If you are in default, we reserve the right to charge interest on overdue accounts at a rate of 5% above Natwest Bank Plc base lending rate for each month or part thereof that you remain in default.
 We reserve the right to withhold dispatch of Goods if your account is in arrears.

 9. OUR REFUNDS POLICY